-Android 4.2 includes support for Remote Control API that lets media applications integrate with playback controls that are displayed in a remote view like the device lock screen[Resources, 74].
-Device implementations MUST include support for embedding remote controls in the device lock screen.
+Android includes support for Remote Control API that lets media applications integrate with playback controls that are displayed in a remote view like the device lock screen [Resources, 74].
+Device implementations that support lock screen in the device and allow users to add widgets on the home screen MUST include support for embedding remote controls in the device lock screen [Resources, 69].